top of page

 1. We Have Always Lived in the Castle by Shirley Jackson + “Girl With One Eye” by Florence & the Machine

 It shouldn’t come as a surprise to any seasoned reader that Shirley Jackson is making an appearance on this list.
-Similar to Emily Bronte, Jackson’s work is often characterized as unnerving and oftentimes haunting, perfectly capturing the feeling of fall.
+Similar to Emily Bronte, Jackson’s work is often characterized as unnerving and often times haunting, perfectly capturing the feeling of fall.
 In We Have Always Lived in the Castle, Jackson tells the strange yet rousing story of Merricat Blackwood, an eerily unsettling narrator who lives with her remaining two family members as outcasts in their town.
 Florence and the Machine’s “Girl With One Eye” is a vengeful song that meshes well with the overall events in Jackson’s novel.
-The speaker in “Girl With One Eye” also seems to reflect Merricat’s cold detachment from others with lyrics like “I took a knife and cut out her eye / I took it home and watched it wither and die / Well, she’s lucky that I didn’t slip her a smile / That’s why she sleeps with one eye open.”
+The speaker in “Girl With One Eye” also seems to share Merricat’s cold detachment from others with lyrics like “I took a knife and cut out her eye / I took it home and watched it wither and die / Well, she’s lucky that I didn’t slip her a smile / That’s why she sleeps with one eye open.”

 1. An Enchantment of Ravens by Margaret Rogerson + “Snow On The Beach (feat.
 Lana Del Rey)” by Taylor Swift